 ABOUT THE AUTHOR

-Nick Hall is a Director at Lutz Financial.
-With 10+ years of relevant experience, he specializes in creating thorough, adaptive financial plans and investment management strategies for high-net-worth families.
-He lives in Omaha, NE, with his wife Kiley, and daughter Amelia.
+Nick Hall is an Investment Advisor and Principal at Lutz Financial.
+With 12+ years of relevant experience, he specializes in providing wealth management strategies and thorough, adaptive financial plans for high-net-worth families.
+He lives in Omaha, NE, with his wife Kiley and children Amelia and Harrison.

 AREAS OF FOCUS